khegazy/Powerformer/README.md

 :star: **Transformer Time-Series Inductive Bias**: By Replacing all traditional multihead self-attention with WCMHA we impose causal and local inductive biases that generate attention distributions that are well aligned with natural power-law pairwise correlation structures.
 Furthermore, WCMHA allows the attention mechanism to strongly attend to highly correlated structures within the heavy tail of the attention decay (see Fig. 1).

-:star: **Patching**: Patching combines time-series data into subseries-level patches which are served as input tokens to Transformer.
+:star: **Patching**: Patching combines time-series data into subseries-level patches serving as input tokens to Transformer.
 Patching was introduced by [PatchTST](https://github.com/yuqinie98/PatchTST) and allows for a longer lookback window while removing noisy high-frequency components.

 :star: **Channel-independence**: Multivariate time-series data are separated into single univariate time-series that share the same embedding and Transformer weights across all multivariate channels.
 This method simplifies Powerformer's architecture and promotes interpretability, which is important to our work as we probed the effects of causal and local inductive biases on Transformer-based time-series model.
 This univariate decomposition was explored in [PatchTST](https://github.com/yuqinie98/PatchTST).